big guitar grids button

 Stay on this page to see lesson plan number two but before that please forgive me while I try to sell you something...

-how to teach guitar with downloadable pdf resources
+How to teach guitar

 Download all of the guitar teacher's resources that you see on this website for just $25.00